backstage/backstage/packages/core-plugin-api/api-report.md

 // Warnings were encountered during analysis:
 //
+// src/apis/definitions/AnalyticsApi.d.ts:82:5 - (ae-forgotten-export) The symbol "ExtensionManifest" needs to be exported by the entry point index.d.ts
 // src/apis/definitions/ErrorApi.d.ts:37:5 - (ae-forgotten-export) The symbol "Error" needs to be exported by the entry point index.d.ts
 // src/apis/definitions/auth.d.ts:29:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration
 // src/apis/definitions/auth.d.ts:38:8 - (tsdoc-undefined-tag) The TSDoc tag "@default" is not defined in this configuration